yoosuf/yoosuf.github.io/_posts/2013-05-06-performance-checklist-for-the-mobile-web.md

 ---
 http://www.youtube.com/watch?v=0UNWi7FA36M

-Colt McAnlis (<a title="duhroach" href="https://twitter.com/duhroach" target="_blank">@duhroach</a>), a developer advocate at Google, talks that web performance is more than just how fast a page loads.
-It is also the experience a user has while using your apps
+Colt McAnlis [(@duhroach](https://twitter.com/duhroach)), a developer advocate at Google, talks that web performance is more than just how fast a page loads.
+It is also the experience a user has while using your apps.